rabira-hierpa/fullstack-auth-app/README.md

 - User authentication with JWT
 - RESTful API with NestJS
-- Database integration with TypeORM
+- MongoDB Database integration with TypeORM

 ### Setup